Arya Stark: Season 8

 Arya journeys south to King's Landing with the Hound to kill Cersei.
 The two infiltrate the Red Keep with the civilians Cersei is using to deter Daenerys' attack.
-Despite the city's surrender to Daenerys, she lays waste to the populace atop of Drogon.
+Despite the city's surrender, Daenerys lays waste to the populace atop Drogon.
 The Hound seeks out his brother, the Mountain, in his quest for revenge against his brother but urges Arya to leave and give up her own quest for revenge to avoid a life consumed by it.
 Arya sincerely thanks the Hound, calling him 'Sandor'.
 She tries and fails to save the smallfolk as Daenerys burns the city.
 Arya narrowly survives the attack.
-In the aftermath, Arya is reunited with Jon and she warns that he and the Starks are not safe from Daenerys while Tyrion says Daenerys is now the people's biggest threat.
+In the aftermath, Arya is reunited with Jon.
+She warns him that he and the Starks are not safe from Daenerys; Tyrion agrees that Daenerys is now the people's biggest threat.
 Jon tries but is unable to dissuade Daenerys from further destruction and ultimately assassinates her.
 He is imprisoned.
 Weeks later, Arya joins the other lords and ladies of Westeros in a council to decide who shall lead the Seven Kingdoms.
-Bran is chosen as king, though Arya abstains from voting as Sansa declares the North's independence.
-Arya, Sansa, and Bran bid Jon farewell as he is exiled.
+Bran is chosen as king, though Arya abstains from voting, as Sansa declares the North's independence.
+Arya, Sansa, and Bran bid Jon farewell as he is exiled to the Wall.

 Arya reveals that she is leaving Westeros to see what lies west of the continent.
 She embarks on her voyage aboard a Stark ship and reflects on her family.